awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 [//]: # (streaming.msk-provisioned)
 # MSK Provisioned

-An MSK Provisioned cluster with helpers to manage topics and IAM permissions
+An MSK Provisioned cluster with helpers to manage topics, ACLs and IAM permissions.

 ## Overview

 The construct creates an MSK Serverless Cluster, with the latest Kafka version in MSK as default.
 You can change the dafaults by passing your own parameters as a Resource property to construct initializer.
 The construct support creating clusters with mTLS, IAM or both as authentication methods.
-There is also a method to manage topics and ACLs.
-Last, it also provides methods to grant an existing principal (ie IAM Role or IAM User or CN -Common Name-) with the permission to `produce` or `consume` from a kafka topic.
+The construct use IAM as authentication method if none is provided.
+It is also methods to manage topics and ACLs.
+Last, it also provides methods to grant an existing principal (ie IAM Role or IAM User or CN -Common Name-) with the permission to `produce` or `consume` to/from a kafka topic.
 The diagram below shows the high level architecture.

 ![MSK Provisioned High level architecture](../../../website/static/img/msk-provisioned.png)

 The construct can create a VPC on your behalf that is used to deploy MSK Provisioned cluser or you can provide your own VPC definition through the `vpcConfigs` property when you initialize the construct.
 The VPC that is created on your behalf has `10.0.0.0/16` CIDR range, and comes with an S3 VPC Endpoint Gateway attached to it.
-The construct also creates a security group for that is attached to the brokers.
+The construct also creates a security group that is attached to the brokers.

 ### Construct cluster setup